|(a) Types of supervision include:

 supervision, or method by which supervision is provided.

-a board-approved supervision training course by January 1, 2014 in
+a Council-approved supervision training course by January 1, 2014

-order to renew board-approved supervisor status.
-The board recognizes
+in order to renew Council-approved supervisor status.
+The Council

-that many licensees have had little, if any, formal education about
+recognizes that many licensees have had little, if any, formal education

 particularly LBSWs who may supervise licensees toward the IPR.
 Though